mastodon/documentation/Contributing-to-Mastodon/Translating.md

 yarn manage:translations fr
 ```

 You may also use this to create json language files.
-You'd need to apply the
+You’d need to apply the
 `--force` option.
 For example, if Arabic (**ar**) javascript translation
 were not
 created yet: